AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 ### dApp Staking With Community Treasury

-This is more complex since it requires user to understand basics of dApp staking backend.
+This is more complex since it requires the user to understand the basics of dApp staking backend.
 The proposal call needs to be manually crafted and submitted to the blockchain.

 The first thing to select is the threshold.